artisansco/flags.zig/README.md

-# flags
+# flags.zig

-command line flag parser similar to the in-built one in Go
+Command line flag parser similar to the flags package in Go